Menu

 Q: How do I make a balance transfer?

 It is easy to transfer a balance, either by making a request through your online servicing account or by calling 0333 220 2692*.
-Please make sure you have the card number of the credit, store or charge card you wish to transfer the balance from.
+You cannot transfer balances from store cards, any other card provided by NewDay, American Express, Pre Paid, Cashplus or Business credit cards.

 Q: How do I find out if my balance transfer has been made successfully?